 St. Xavier College across town was getting jealous, and issued a challenge for the city championship.
 The Bearcats cruised past the team from Norwood 12-0.
 “At no time was the local eleven able to threaten our goal while the Varsity backs advanced the ball at will,” reported the yearbook.

-After a record of 0-14-1 across the previous two seasons, the Bearcats came back with the best year the program had ever seen, orchestrated by a basketball coach and a 141-pound sophomore quarterback from Cincinnati named Babe.
+After a record of 0-14-1 across the previous two seasons, the Bearcats came back with a heroic 3-0-2 campaign, the best year the program had ever seen, orchestrated by a basketball coach and a 141-pound sophomore quarterback from Cincinnati named Babe.

 God bless the 1918 Bearcats, my national champions.